kenlauguico/ShouldIBike/README.md

   <img src="http://i.imgur.com/GlhXsDE.png" />
 </p>

-Originally a web app influenced by [Victor Tolosa](http://victortolosa.com/bike/).
-I wanted to convert this to an iOS app from the ground up.
+Originally a web app created by [Victor Tolosa](http://victortolosa.com/bike/).
+I wanted to convert this to an iOS app from the ground up, creating an API that communicates with the iOS client side.
+You'll find the source for both the API and Xcode iOS 8 project.

 <p align="center">
   <img src="http://victortolosa.com/portfolio/imgs/projectmockups/bikenow.png" />